-"If you must conduct extended conversations by wireless phone every day, you could place more distance between your body and the source of the RF, since the exposure level drops off dramatically with distance.
-For example, you could use a headset and carry the wireless phone away from your body or use a wireless phone connected to a remote antenna.
+• "If you must conduct extended conversations by wireless phone every day, you could place more distance between your body and the source of the RF, since the exposure level drops off dramatically with distance.
+For example, you could use a headset and carry the wireless phone away from your body.